MCLDG-zz/fxaggr/README.md

 * Use a browser to navigate to: http://192.168.9.99:3001/#/dashboard
 * The UI shows various metrics on how the engine is performing.
 It can also be used to update the config in Mongo, either at a global level or per currency pair

+### To run the engine:
+There are currently two ways to run the engine:

+* in test mode.
+This runs test cases, and is started by 'test-fxaggr.sh'
+* in file mode, where prices are read from a file. 'run-fxaggr.sh'
+* Currently the app does not connect to real prices feeds.
+Connecting the app to Kafka to retrieve prices was started but not completed.
+The idea I had was to develop adaptors that connect to the price feed (a simple telnet connector, in most cases) and publish the prices to Kafka.
+The engine simply reads all prices from a Kafka topic, and publishes the final prices to another topic

 ### Add the following outstanding functionality:

 * As part of filtering, check prices in one feed against prices in another.
 If the variance is too high, reject the prices.
 This is to